Aisle5Oakland/aisle5oakland.github.io/_beermenu/9980-Golden-State-Watermelon-Cider.md

  - is_malty: " "
  - is_sour: " "
  - is_fruity: "True"
-long_desc: "South City Dry Me a River cider blended with house-made fresh watermelon juice."
+long_desc: "Golden State Mighty Hops cider blended with house-made fresh watermelon juice."
 ---